steverabino/acb-calc/README.md

 medical names, associated brand names, and scores of all medicines included, as well as to add any new medicines they decide.

-The ACB Calculator is the brainchild of Dr. Rebecca King of The Schoolhouse Surgery, built by Steve Smith, and its logo designed by Alison Collantine of [Dreamfly](http://dreamfly.co.uk/)
+The ACB Calculator is the brainchild of [Dr. Rebecca King](http://linkedin.com/in/rebecca-king-b72066176) of The Schoolhouse Surgery, built by [Steve Rabino](https://github.com/stevesmith2609), and its logo designed by Alison Collantine of [Dreamfly](http://dreamfly.co.uk/)

 Update: The app has been highly commended in the